LiorSinai/liorsinai.github.io/_posts/2021-12-06-quaternion-4-interpolation.md

 If you've made it this far, thank you for following me along this journey.

-I hope you've enjoyed this dive into the weird mathematics of quaternions.
+I hope you've enjoyed this dive into the fascinating mathematics of quaternions.

 ---